The cat's expression at the end says it all! Enjoy.

 1. Why did you join PRGE?

-I'm still discovering what's out there so I don't have favorites.
+I'm still discovering what's out there so I don't have favorites.5.a.
+Do you like solid, self-striping, or multi-colored yarns?

 Least favorites?
 Maybe avoid yarn in the discount bin in Walmart....